-Tuft & Needle vs. GhostBed Mattress Comparison 2021Updated on January 24, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Tuft & Needle vs. GhostBed Mattress Comparison 2021Updated on February 23, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Tuft & Needle and GhostBed are both popular direct-to-consumer mattress companies that offer bed-in-a-box mattresses.

 Tuft & Needle launched its all-foam mattress in 2012 and quickly became one of the most well-known brands of online, direct-to-consumer mattresses.
 GhostBed’s latex and foam mattress, manufactured by Nature’s Sleep, launched in 2015 and soon became another popular option.

 While both mattresses feature layers designed to promote spinal alignment and offer a quality night’s sleep, each mattress varies in its construction and performance.
 Comparing the specific characteristics, such as firmness, sleep experience, and product specifications, can help you make the right decision for your needs.

 The following comparison will focus exclusively on each brand’s flagship mattress.
 Tuft & Needle offers two models: the Original and the Mint.
 This comparison will focus on the Original.
 GhostBed offers three models: the GhostBed, the GhostBed Luxe, and the GhostBed Flex.
 This comparison will focus on the GhostBed.

 Tuft & Needle Mattress vs. GhostBed Mattress – Which One Should You Buy?